-CODED 16-QAM OFDM SYSTEM The post decoding SER of an{n,k} RS code is given by where is the RS SER before decoding and is the error correction capability of the RS code.
+CODED 16-QAM OFDM SYSTEM The post decoding SER of an $\{n,k\}$ RS code. where is the RS SER before decoding and is the error correction capability of the RS code.
 The error correction capability can be found where, as the numbers of sub carriers and guard samples vary.
 If we use the RS code of block size 255, one RS symbol is mapped onto two 16-QAM.